chenchih/Env_Setup_Note/Linux_SetEnv/GenieACS/Readme.md

 ```
 ![check_cpeOnline_genieacs](img/acs_online.PNG)

-### You can also do fw upgrade
+### CPE fw upgrade
+#### Set FW Image
-#### setup your file setting
+- Step 1: Set up your file settings
-- Step1: Click on devices to check register success
+- Step 2: Click on devices to check register success
-- Step2: copy the correct OUI, product class
+- Step 3: Copy the correct OUI, product class
-- Step3: click on Admin page and click files
+- Step 4: Click on the Admin page and click on files
-- Step4: Enter the correct information OUI, product class, and version
+- Step 5: Enter the correct information OUI, product class, and version
 ![check_cpeOnline_genieacs](img/upgrade_image.PNG)

-- Step5: please select your image and uplaod it
+- Step 6: Please select your image and upload it

 ![check_cpeOnline_genieacs](img/img_list.PNG)

 #### CPE Upgrade
-Continue from above you have to add image first.
+Continue from above, you have to add the image first.

-- click on device your want to upgrade
+- Click on the device you want to upgrade
 - select the devices you want to upgrade
 - click push file
 - select the image you want to upgrade
 - click queue and commit

-You can refer below pciture:
+You can refer picture below:

 ![upgrade_cpe](img/upload_fw.PNG)